INDIVIDUAL HOME INSTRUCTION PLAN

 Primary instruction to ________ will be provided by _____________ and _______________, her parents.
 Supplemental instruction will be provided by others, as necessary.

 (Subject info obtained from Typical Course of Study - Grade 4 from www.worldbook.com.
-FIND YOUR GRADE LEVEL HERE!
+FIND YOUR GRADE LEVEL HERE! or if you like the old, simpler layout, as I do: HERE

 (More about NY paperwork)